adus/portal-documentation/documentation/travel-time.md

 </figure>

 _Reliability weeks_
 The number of reliability weeks chosen determines the number of weeks used to calculate average travel time.
-Reliability is in reference to the level of consistency of observed average travel time.
+Reliability is in reference to the level of consistency of observed average travel time measured daily or for different times of the day.
+Travel time reliability is a function of calculating the travel time of cars over five-minute interval periods between two stations, summed across multiple stations along a user defined route, and then averaged over a user defined reliability weeks.

+PORTAL provides four travel time reliability calculations of 95%, 80%, 20%, and 5%.
+A 95% reliability time refers to ranked travel time within the 95th percentile, which is equivalent to being late once a month.
+An 80% reliability time is equivalent to being late once a week.
+A reliability of 20% is equivalent to XXX.
+And a reliability of 5% travel time is equivalent to free-flow.

 Figure 1 shows the reliability weeks set to six.

 _Standard_
 The Standard plot shows detailed travel time for each day per week.
 Users can zoom in on a specific time frame on the plot by clicking at the start date of interest and drag to the end date of interest (Figure X).